w3f/polkadot-wiki/docs/learn/learn-guides-treasury.md

 ### Announcing the Proposal

-To minimize storage on chain, proposals don't contain contextual information.
+To minimize storage on-chain, proposals don't contain contextual information.
 When a user submits a proposal, they will need to find an off-chain way to explain the proposal:

 - Many community members participate in discussion in the